Biological Science Independent Research Course Rules and Regulations

 Instructor Eligibility

 Members of the University "teaching faculty" or faculty who are authorized by their department chair may supervise independent studies.
-A list of authorized faculty is now available online so that students may check to see if their faculty are eligible.
-See our list and instructions for requesting to add new faculty.
+See our list of approved faculty.

 Instructor Approval